Lips7/dss-powersim/docs/05_Python.md

 sims_df = pd.concat(sims_result).reset_index().rename(columns={'index':'term'})
 ```
-We can finally calculate power for our parameter of interest $\beta_1$ denoted in the model output table as the term $genre_{i}$ by filtering to keep only that term and the calculating the proportion of times the \(p\)-value is below the alpha (0.05) threshold.
+We can finally calculate power for our parameter of interest $\beta_1$ denoted in the model output table as the term $genre_{i}$
+by filtering to keep only that term and the calculating the proportion of times the $p$-value is below the alpha (0.05) threshold.

 ```python